-RPay6jj.
-Record the relationship of Contact Two to the R.
+Record the relationship of Contact Two to the R. RPay6jj.

-TY Eligibility

-It is possible for there to be multiple FU members that are eligible for the Transitions into Young Adulthood Study.
+TA Eligibility It is possible for there to be multiple FU members that are eligible for the Transition into Adulthood supplement.

 TY1.
 This question displays a FU member who is eligible for the Transition into Adulthood study.
 The question asks if we will be able to reach this eligible person at (his/her/their) current address and phone.
 If R says [1-YES] or [DON'T KNOW] or [REFUSED], the instrument will skip out to RPAY7a.
 If R says [5-NO], it will continue to TY2.